 An Analytical Summary of Strayhorn (2012)

-In his article “Sense of Belonging and Graduate Students” Terrell L. Strayhorn (2012) analyzed his previous survey and interview data pertaining to the connection between sense of belonging and graduate students.
+In his article “Sense of Belonging and Graduate Students,” Terrell L. Strayhorn (2012) analyzed his previous survey and interview data pertaining to the connection between sense of belonging and graduate students.
 Initially, Strayhorn (2012) noted that there is a dearth of research focusing on the academic histories, motivations, and experiences of graduate students, and then, he pointed out further the core research gap – sense of belonging and graduate students.
 Therefore, for getting a better understanding of the link between them, Strayhorn (2012), in his article, aimed to explain and prove the correlation between socialization and sense of belonging among graduate students, to draw implications, and to recommend practical strategies to foster and develop a sense of belonging in graduate school.

 As a result of his research, Strayhorn (2012) confirmed that socialization has a positive impact on graduate study: more specifically, socialization promotes a sense of belonging among graduate students, and in turn, sense of belonging contributes to academic success.
 In the end, Strayhorn (2012) suggested that university administrators and scholars should adopt these findings to expand current social interaction activities.
 Furthermore, he provided suggestions that help graduate students build a sense of belonging.
 For instance, guide graduate students to the requirements of completing their degree and gaining access to their professional field.